-The answer to this lies within the processes ecclesiastical religious organizations use to select their teachers.
+The answer to this lies within the processes many religious institutions use to select their teachers.
 An ecclesiastical religious organization is not governed and authorized by the Supreme Being.
 An ecclesiastical religious organization is governed by councils of men (and/or women), and thus they are only authorized by men (and/or women).

 They are thus no different from political organizations.
 Should a person come with recommendations (know someone), follow the various rituals, and act in a manner pleasing to the members of these councils, that person can become elected by the council to their position as teacher.
 This is called politics.

 Therefore teachers of ecclesiastical institutions are not chosen by God and thus do not represent the Supreme Being.
 They represent those councils that elected them.
 They also remain, in some manner, subject to the continued approval of that council.

 This is seen in many of today's sectarian institutions.
 Whether the position is pope, cardinal, bishop, priest, minister, reverend, rabbi, imam, or another title, an elected teacher can only represent those who chose them.
 When a council of men appoints or elects a teacher, that teacher cannot represent God.
 They are by default representing that council.
 This applies to councils of cardinals, rabbinical councils, deacons, and other types of councils.

 This is the very same situation that Jesus faced with these chief priests.
 They were elected officials, not representatives of God.
 They did not know God, evidenced by the fact that they could not see that Jesus was God's representative.